-The German-speaking country Austria, situated in Central Europe, is widely known and visited for its mountainous communities, eastern hillside vineyards, rocky Alpine terrain, the Hofburg and Schönbrunn palaces, the northern Bohemian Forest, Imperial history, Baroque architecture, and Traunsee Lake.
-In addition to its already remarkable characteristics, the country’s gambling industry is one of the largest and well-regulated in the whole world.
+The German-speaking country of Austria, situated in Central Europe, is widely known and visited for its mountainous communities, eastern hillside vineyards, rocky Alpine terrain, Imperial history, Baroque architecture, and Traunsee Lake.
+In addition to its already remarkable characteristics, the country’s gambling industry is one of the largest and well-regulated in the entire world.

 Below is a list of all casinos currently operating in the regions of Austria.

 Casino Admiral Schwaz

 Casino Admiral Telfs